ruby/ruby/doc/yjit/yjit.md

 of worker processes to estimate the worst case memory overhead.

 Running code GC adds overhead, but it could be still faster than recovering from a whole process killed by OOM.

+## Speeding Up YJIT

+While YJIT options default to what we think would work well for most workloads, they might not necessarily be the best configuration for your application.

+This section covers tips on improving YJIT performance in case YJIT does not speed up your application in production.

+### Increasing --yjit-exec-mem-size

+When JIT code size (`RubyVM::YJIT.runtime_stats[:code_region_size]`) reaches this value, YJIT triggers "code GC" that frees all JIT code and starts recompiling everything.
+Compiling code takes some time, so scheduling code GC too frequently slows down your application.
+Increasing `--yjit-exec-mem-size` may speed up your application if `RubyVM::YJIT.runtime_stats[:code_gc_count]` is not 0 or 1.

+### Running workers as long as possible

+It's helpful to call the same code as many times as possible before a process restarts.
+If a process is killed too frequently, the time taken for compiling methods may outweigh the speedup obtained by compiling them.

+You should monitor the number of requests each process has served.
+If you're periodically killing worker processes, e.g. with `unicorn-worker-killer` or `puma_worker_killer`, you may want to reduce the killing frequency or increase the limit.

 ## Contributing